harmonydata/harmonydata.github.io/content/en/blog/what-is-truly-harmonised-data.md

 - **Consistency Across Sources:** Data definitions, formats, and structures are uniform across all data sources and systems.
 - **High Data Quality:** The data is accurate, complete, and timely, with minimal discrepancies or errors.
-- **Seamless Integration:** Data from various sources can be easily combined and analyzed together, without extensive manual intervention.
+- **Seamless Integration:** Data from various sources can be easily combined and analysed together, without extensive manual intervention.
 - **Accessibility and Usability:** Harmonised data is readily available to authorized users, who can easily extract insights and value from it.

 ## The Gap Between Perception and Reality